The Office of Industry Collaboration serves as the portal to CU-Boulder industry opportunities. CU-Boulder Industry Brochure

 Computational Science and Engineering - The College of Engineering and Applied Science at CU-Boulder is a tier-one professional school—one of the top-ranked engineering schools in the nation.
 Many speciality areas are available such as Design Center Colorado.
 The Department of Computer Science engages in cutting edge research projects from harnessing the power of big data to modeling climate change to understanding the role of social media.

 Geosciences - Environmental sustainability is one of society's greatest challenges.
 This initiative combines natural sciences research with social sciences, humanities, law, journalism, business research and education.
-The College of Arts and Sciences along with the Leeds School of Business, School of Law, School of Education, Journalism and Mass Communication Program and specialized research institutes collaborate to contribute to this initiative area.
+The College of Arts and Sciences along with the Leeds School of Business, School of Law, School of Education, College of Media, Communication and Information and specialized research institutes collaborate to contribute to this initiative area.

 Other Key Initiatives - Beyond the five strategic initiative areas, CU-Boulder's schools and colleges have also launched a number of key initiatives that are both discipline-specific and interdisciplinary.